 During the next three years, the world was introduced to a kind of pornography never seen before or since.
-Captain Hammer was a hero that any man would want to emulate.
-He was the spirit of that decade of decadence and largesse, and yet still the best part of the 60s generation was able to shine through.
+Captain Hammer was a hero to aspire to; he was the spirit of that decade of decadence and largesse, and yet still the best part of the 60s generation was able to shine through.
 Free love: free of guilt, free of standards, free of responsibility.
-Porn started to come out of the back room — out of your parents’ hiding places.
+Porn started to come out of the back room – out of your parents’ hiding places.
 Fathers and sons connected like never before, because Hammer made pornography fun again.

 Quintessential Hammer – and a shining example of what makes the series so appealing: apart from Montgomery Python, the cast is made up entirely of hot, big-breasted women.
 Let’s face it – porn is mostly for dudes.
 And dudes don’t like to see other dudes’ dicks if they can help it.
-The first three years of the Hammer oeuvre gave us the closest thing to that ideal –- short of actual lesbian pornography.
+The first three years of the Hammer series gave us the closes thing to that ideal – short of actual lesbian pornography.

 In 1988 Python’s erratic behavior outweighed his star power.
 Citing the actor’s stringent and vocal policy against the use of condoms, Hugh Jackoff cancelled his contract and relaunched the series under the title Major Hummer Goes Down.
-The day of the announcement, Python walked off that San Fernando lot, and the world never heard from him again.
+Python walked off that San Fernando lot on the day of the announcement, and the world never heard from him again.

 The Captain Hammer franchise couldn’t continue forever.
 All that begins must end.
 Still, it is unfortunate that the later scheisse films buried those Fuck Rogers classics of the mid-80s.
 It’s sad that with all the amateur porn available on the web, 13-year-old boys of this generation haven’t heard of the porn star of their fathers.
 But such is fame and glory.
 Such is the ebb and flow of time.

-Montgomery Python –- if you’re alive and reading these words –- know that there are those who still remember you for what you once were.
-Thank you for all the nights –- and mornings –- and lunch breaks at work –- when you helped to make single-hood bearable.
-And perhaps, in some small way, your name will continue to live on with the release of this horror comedy comic that your work has so inspired, Lesbian Zombies from Outer Space.
+Montgomery Python – if you’re alive and reading these words – know that there are those who still remember you for what you once were.
+Thank you for all the nights – and mornings – and lunch breaks at work – when you helped to make single-hood bearable.
+And perhpas, in some small way, your name will continue to live on with the release of this horror comedy comic that your work has so inspired, Lesbian Zombies from Outer Space.